trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/identity/ad-fs/development/ad-fs-on-behalf-of-authentication-in-windows-server.md

                 }
             });

-#### <a name="modifying-the-todolistcontroller"></a>Modificar el ToDoListController
+#### <a name="modifying-the-todolistcontroller"></a>Modificar ToDoListController

-Agregue la referencia a System.Web.Extensions.
-Modificar a los miembros de clase, reemplazando el código siguiente
+Agregue una referencia a System.
+Web.
+Extensions.
+Modifique los miembros de clase reemplazando el código siguiente

     //
     // The Client ID is used by the application to uniquely identify itself to Azure AD.